mcanyesilli/mcanyesilli.github.io/_pages/publications.md

 author_profile: true
 ---

-All articles can also be found on <a href="https://scholar.google.com/citations?user=dx7stuoAAAAJ&hl=en">my Google Scholar profile</a>.
+All articles can be found on <a href="https://scholar.google.com/citations?user=dx7stuoAAAAJ&hl=en">my Google Scholar profile</a>.

 Journal Papers
 ====================